 Again, I was glad to be able to try a new recipe from Chefs Plate! 🙂

 Want to try Chefs Plate free for yourself?
 You can!
-Input the referral code, #stenoodie, when you select 3 plates at ChefsPlate.com!
-Or you’ll automatically receive free three plates of food by clicking on this referral link.
+Input the promo code, #freeplatesfromstenoodie, when you select 4 plates at ChefsPlate.com!
+Or you’ll automatically receive four free plates of food by clicking on this referral link.
 Their menu options change weekly!